DimitarGrozev5/trainer-frontend/README.md

 - `url` - an API endpoint, relative to the API root URL. e.g.: `url = /users/login` if you want to make a request to `https://backend.com/api/users/login`
 - `config object` - a configuration object that can have the following props:

+- `addUserRoute` - most of the requests in this App start with `/users/:userId/`, so the function adds it by default.
+When this flag is set to false, the function doesn't add it.
 - `body` - a _JS object_, to be send with the request.
 It will be authomatically passed through `JSON.stringify`
 - `method` - an _HTTP method_ to override the default **sendRequest** function behaviour. the Function sets the _method_ to **GET** by default.
 If a `body` is provided, it sets the _method_ to **POST**
 - `headers` - an _HTTP headers_ object for specifying headers.
 The Function sends `"Content-Type": "application/json"` by default, when a `body` is provided.